 Onboarding sessions are an hour long and need to be booked in advance.
 At an onboarding session you’ll meet with the Operations Representative in your area, who’ll run you through everything you need to get set up.

 Your session may take place in a coffee shop.
 If so, head inside and look for someone wearing the Deliveroo logo – they should be easy to spot!

 At your session, we’ll go through all of your documents, so please make sure you bring everything with you.
 (If you’re missing anything, you’ll need to book another session to come back.)
 You’ll also have the opportunity to ask your Operations Rep any questions you have, and order kit if you haven’t got your own.

 To log in to the app

-- Select ‘Request PIN’ and enter your mobile number (the area code will already be filled in for you).
+- Enter your mobile number (the area code will already be filled in for you).

-- You will be sent a text from DeliverooRS with a verification code.
+- You will be sent a text with a security code.

 Remember: You won’t be able to log in to the app until all checks are complete – we’ll send you an email when this is done.